Chesstimation/Chesstimation/README.md

 * No modification to original Mephisto Modular/Exclusive/München board required.
 Just replace the old modules with the new one!
 * 3.5" Color-TFT (480x320 Pixels), available space is perfectly used.
+* Modern, intuitive touch control
 * Current position is shown on the display.
 * Both White and Black can be played from the front.
 * All opponent's moves are displayed via the board's LEDs.
 * Power supply via built-in battery that can be charged via USB-C (with 2200 mAh lipo >7h running time, ~4h charging time).
-* Communication with PC via USB-C or Bluetooth Classic, to iPhone via BLE (Bluetooth Low Energy).
+* Communication with PC via USB-C, Bluetooth Classic or BLE (Bluetooth Low Energy).
 * Playing completely without cables is possible!
 * All settings and the board position are not lost when the device is switched off!
 * Switching on and off takes less than 2 seconds.
 * Certabo or Millennium Chesslink can be selected as emulation, making it compatible with many chess programs:
-  * "White Pawn" on iPhone (https://khadimfall.com/p/white-pawn)
+  * "White Pawn" on iPhone and Android (https://khadimfall.com/p/white-pawn)
+  * "Chess for Android"
+  * "Chess Dojo App" for Android
   * BearChess (http://www.solanosoft.com/index.php?page=bearchess)
   * original Certabo Software (https://www.certabo.com/)
   * Lucas Chess (https://lucaschess.pythonanywhere.com/index?lang=en)